 Decoding the Barcode

-There is a common myth that floats around stating that you can tell where a product has been manufactured by simply looking at the UPC or EAN barcode.
+A common myth floats around stating that you can tell where a product has been manufactured by simply looking at the UPC or EAN barcode.
 This is false.

 All barcodes originate from the GS1, or The Global Language of Business.
 When a company purchases barcodes from them or another third-party retailer, the barcode indicates where the company originated, not necessarily where the product is manufactured.
 GS1 issues the first few digits of the barcode to identify them, and then it’s up to the manufacturer to generate the rest of the digits on the barcode as they see fit to help identify their products.